The Layout Editor

-Important Note: if you create your own background images (or icons) don't store them with the JMRI predefined images or they will be deleted when you upgrade JMRI.
+Important Note: if you create your own background images (or icons), don't store them with the JMRI distribution images or they will be deleted when you upgrade JMRI.
 Instead, create a new folder called "resources" in your JMRI Preferences directory (where your panel file is stored), and add your images and icons to that folder.

 A background image is added to a panel by selecting Add Background Image... in the panel's Option menu.
 Selecting Add Background Image... brings up a file selection dialog for selecting the file containing the background image.
 Layout Editor provides for multiple background images.
 The first background image is placed with its upper left corner at x = 0, and y = 0.
 The next background image is placed at the top of the panel and to the right of right-most existing background image.
 This allows easy implementation of multi-slice background images (see below).
 The x, y location of the upper left corner of each background image is shown in it's popup menu.
 This location may be changed by selecting Set x & y in the popup menu.